SuoweiHu/blog.simon-hu.org/content/posts/2024/11 - November/2024-11-13 Drupal + React/index.md

 ---
 title: "React/Vue Framework Component in Drupal"
 date: 2024-11-13
-tags: ["Drupal", "Component", "React"]
+tags: ["Drupal", "Component", "React", "Drupal Planet"]
 ---

 ## Intuition

 The notion has repeatedly occurred to me since I first entered the Drupal industry, where I have observed numerous online tutorials and blog posts asserting the necessity of frameworks such as Vue and React.
 These resources often emphasize that beginners, like I was at the time, should familiarize themselves with these technologies.
-Amidst the enthusiasm for these new frameworks, there exists a tendency to disparage traditional content management systems (CMS) such as WordPress, which are frequently characterized in bleak terms as an "old, dying whale."
-This rhetoric raises significant concerns about my future in the field.
-Which has lead to today's topic, are we allowed to integrate framework like react into drupal, enabling me to fulfill the commitments made by my agency to our clients while simultaneously exploring and learning React (and other front-end frameworks) in the process.
+Amidst the enthusiasm for these new frameworks, there exists a tendency to disparage traditional content management systems (CMS) such as WordPress, which are frequently characterized in bleak terms as an <u>"old, dying whale.</u>" This idea raises significant concerns about my future in the field.

+Which has lead to today's topic: Are we allowed to integrate framework like react into drupal, enabling me to fulfill the commitments made by my agency to our clients while simultaneously exploring and learning React (and other front-end frameworks) in the process.